Shea Butter: Beauty Benefits for Skin and Hair

 Good for Acne

 Shea butter is worthy at treating acne.
 It also comforts and reduces the appearance of redness and scarring caused by acne.
 If you use acne-related skincare products, chances are they contain retinol (vitamin A).
-Well, shea butter is naturally rich in vitamin A, so if it bothers you to use harsh chemicals for getting rid of your acne, shea butter deals a natural different with the same retinol-rich properties.
+Whereas, shea butter is naturally rich in vitamin A, so if it bothers you to use harsh chemicals for getting rid of your acne, shea butter deals a natural different with the same retinol-rich properties.

 Shea Butter for Stretch Marks

-Shea butter also provides essential nourishing for the skin which aids the skin to look smoother and healthier.
+It also provides essential nourishing for the skin which aids the skin to look smoother and healthier.
 One study showed that shea butter clearly reduced the signs of aging in the participants.

 Here are more remedies for dry and chapped lips.